-While you are considering that job description, think about fair wages.
-They need to be industry standard at minimum, but even better if you can afford just a little more.
-The real ideal would be equal pay and equal opportunity for career advancement.
+While you are considering that job description, think about wages.
+They need to be industry standard at minimum, but even better if you can afford more.

 Employees today need much more job flexibility at work.
 They may have family members who are ill, or errands and other personal needs that can only be taken care of during regular 9-5 working hours.

-If you can change the way you think to open up to the of schedule flexibility, you may find that other kinds of schedules can work for your business.
-If you can offer up the freedom of hours worked across a day, or remote telecommute on days when workers have to stop what they are doing to cover their needs, you will strengthen the relationships with employees and inspire loyalty and a more productive staff who add value to your company.
+If you can change the way you think to open up to the possibilities of schedule flexibility, you may find that other kinds of schedules can work for your business.
+If you can offer up the freedom of hours worked across a day, or remote telecommute on certain days, you will strengthen your employee relationships and inspire loyalty and a more productive staff who add value to your company.